☎ (954) 204-5452✉ acarrie@miami21zoning.comGet a Free Consultation Now!

 Understanding Miami Land Use Entitlements

 Miami land use entitlements are the formal approvals required to legally develop, modify, or intensify the use of a property.
-These approvals are governed primarily by the Miami21 Code, Miami-Dade County regulations, and individual municipal procedures.
+These approvals are governed primarily by the Miami21 Zoning Ordinance, Miami-Dade County regulations, and individual municipal procedures.

-Entitlements may include zoning variances, conditional use permits, rezoning applications, site plan approvals, plat actions, and special exceptions.
+Entitlements may include zoning variances, conditional use permits, rezoning applications, site plan approvals, plat actions, special exceptions, warrants, and waivers.
 Each one has a defined legal and technical pathway.

 The most common mistake property owners make is treating zoning as a single step.
 In reality, zoning entitlements are a sequence of approvals, each dependent on the last.
 Missing one requirement stalls the entire project.